 The next morning was spent taking the tent down and packing up, which always takes way longer than you expect!
 We left around lunchtime, and since I was travelling home via Llandudno, caught up with Emma and Zoe, who I hadn’t seen for a couple of years.
 Bought lunch from Asda which we ate by the (empty) sea-front paddling pool, then went for coffee at Starbucks!

 My next camping trip was 7 weeks after coming out of hospital, so I was a bit worried about how I’d fare setting my tent up, and sleeping in it for a week!
-It was NSN at the Staffordshire showground – it’s run by Soul Survivor, whose festivals I’ve been attending for over 20 years!
+It was NSN at the Staffordshire showground – it’s run by Soul Survivor, whose festivals I’ve been attending for 22 years!

 When I arrived at lunchtime on Saturday, it was pretty rainy, and due to numbers they were pitching the tents quite close to each other.
 There were two girls setting up a tent next to mine, so we decided to help each other, which made putting the tent up a lot easier.